 4. Keep your CV personal profile between 50 and 80 words

-Try to write a concise but detailed CV profile statement.
 Employers don’t have time to read waffly CVs that are long or unclear.
 So keep your opening statement at 50–80 words (or three to five sentences).

-Remember to only include essential information about your skills and experience that relates directly to the position so your CV profile is brief and easy to read.
+Remember to include only essential information about your skills and experience that relates directly to the position so your CV profile is brief and easy to read.

-5. Avoid using clichés or buzzwords
+5. Avoid using clichés

-CV profile example using clichés and buzzwords
+CV profile example using clichés

 Hard-working Digital Marketing Manager and thought leader with 5+ years of experience thinking outside the box and working in agile environments.
 Dedicated to going the extra mile with technical SEO efforts and pushing all content forward to the fullest.